 International Baccalaureate Program & Credit

 GCU offers up to 30 credits (sophomore equivalent standing) to all incoming students who have received an International Baccalaureate Program Diploma with a score of 30 or better, with no individual standard level exam scores lower than 5 and/or no higher level exam scores lower than 4.
+Credit is awarded on an exam by exam basis, up to a maximum of 30 credits.
 Refer to Table II-B for credit awarded for each exam.